Quantum scale estimation: Formulation of the problem

+If an experimental platform is already built, the associated joint probability $p(x, \theta | \boldsymbol{y})$ can be fixed, so that the search for a good estimate amounts to minimising Eq.~\eqref{eq:th-mle} with respect to $\tilde{\theta}_{\boldsymbol{y}}(x)$ \cite{rubio2020}.
+However, quantum-mechanical probabilities allow for this minimisation to be performed while the experimental design is itself optimised.
+Specifically, using $p(x,\theta|\boldsymbol{y}) = p(\theta)\,p(x|\theta, \boldsymbol{y})$, together with the first equality in Eq.~\eqref{eq:likelihood-construction}, we can rewrite Eq.~\eqref{eq:th-mle} as

-where the operator $W[\tilde{\theta}(x)]$ reads \cite{helstrom1976}
+where the operator $W_{\boldsymbol{y}}[\tilde{\theta}_{\boldsymbol{y}}(x)]$ reads \cite{helstrom1976}

-Using Eq.~\eqref{eq:mle_quantum}, we can finally formulate the question of interest: for given prior density $p(\theta)$ and state $\rho(\theta)$, what is the functional form of the estimator---including the POM upon which such estimator depends---which minimises the mean logarithmic error in Eq.~\eqref{eq:mle_quantum}?
-In other words, we need to solve the optimisation problem
+Provided that $p(\theta)$ and $\rho_{\boldsymbol{y}}(\theta)$ are known, we can then search for the estimator \emph{and} the POM that together minimise Eq.~\eqref{eq:mle_quantum}.
+In other words, we seek the solution to the optimisation problem

+Once found, the optimal POM informs how the measurement protocol should be designed as to extract maximum information about $\Theta$, while the associated estimator provides a rule to optimally process measurement data into an estimate.